nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

 ## Learning Objective

 * You should be able to explain that extra serializer fields can exist on the serializer, but is not a column in the database.
-* You should be able to recognize the
+* You should be able to recognize the `ManyToManyField` method to get the attendees from the database

 ## Extra Serializer Fields